It’s still a fairly new company in a fairly new industry, so the question is fair: Is DraftKings legit and safe?

 Unlike online sports books and the shady online poker sites from a few years ago, DraftKings is headquartered in the United States – Boston to be more specific.
 The company was founded in 2012 by three Boston-area buddies who built the company up from one of the founders’ homes.

-Also unlike the poker days, you can legally deposit money on DraftKings using a Visa or MasterCard.
+Also unlike the poker days, you can legally deposit money (in most states) on DraftKings using a Visa or MasterCard.
 And withdrawals are quick and easy.
 Make your own call of course, but a million American players seem to think their money is safe on DraftKings.

 Is DraftKings Safe?

-First off, in case you were wondering, playing daily fantasy sports online for real money on sites like DraftKings is legal, per a special cave-out exemption in the 2006 UIEGA bill passed by Congress and signed by President Bush.
+First off, in case you were wondering, playing daily fantasy sports online for real money on sites like DraftKings is legal (in most states), per a special cave-out exemption in the 2006 UIEGA bill passed by Congress and signed by President Bush.
 (Go here to read more about how DraftKings is legal)

 What this means is that not only is it legal, playing on DraftKings is much safer than depositing on an offshore sportsbook or poker site.

-One of the two big dogs in the daily fantasy sports game (FanDuel being the other), DraftKings is quickly giving FanDuel.com a run for its money as the busiest daily fantasy sports site.
+One of the two big dogs in the daily fantasy sports game (FanDuel being the other), DraftKings has surpassed FanDuel as the busiest daily fantasy sports site.
 (DraftKings says it has surpassed FanDuel in terms of player volume).

-On top of guaranteed prize pools such as the $2 million given away for first place during week one of the 2015 NFL season, DraftKings is expected to give away over $1 billion in total prize money in 2015.
+On top of guaranteed prize pools such as the millionaire maker for first place during week one of the 2016 NFL season, DraftKings is expected to give away hundreds of millions of dollars in total prize money in 2017.

-In fact, on July 27, 2015, DraftKings received a $300 million round of funding, according to the Wall Street Journal.
-Investors who contributed to this $300 million, and who are now part-owners of the site, include Fox Sports, which now owns an 11% share in the company.
-Other investors into DraftKings include the National Hockey League, the aforementioned Major League Baseball, and the Kraft Group (i.e. the group led by Patriot’s owner Robert Kraft).
+In fact, as recently as March of 2017, DraftKings received another round of funding, to the tune of more than $100 million, according to Forbes Magazine.
+Previous investors and who are now part-owners of the site, include Fox Sports, and the Kraft Group (i.e. the group led by Patriot’s owner Robert Kraft).

 DraftKings has marketing partnerships with Major League Baseball, the NHL, UFC, NASCAR and a wide variety of individual professional sports franchises.